sharyudongre/international-debts/README.md

 # international-debts
- analyze international debt data collected by The World Bank
+ analyze international debt data collected by The World Bank using SQL